 'It's everyone' - Casemiro suggests entire Brazil team united against hosting Copa America

-Brazil captain Casemiro has indicated his team is united against hosting the Copa America.
+Brazil captain Casemiro has suggested his team is united against hosting the Copa America.

 The midfielder, speaking after a 2-0 World Cup qualifying win over Ecuador on Friday, said more would be explained soon but suggested that "it's everyone, including (manager) Tite" taking the stance.
 He promised additional information would be provided following the squad's clash with Paraguay on June 8, declining for now to confirm a specific reason for the players' anger out of respect for the Brazilian Football Confederation hierarchy.